Corolla, North Carolina

 Corolla (/kəˈrɑːlə/ kuh-RAHL-uh) is an unincorporated community located in Poplar Branch township, Currituck County, North Carolina, United States, along the northern Outer Banks.
-It has a permanent population of approximately 500 people; during the summer vacation season, the population surges into the thousands.
+According to the census data compiled by the United States Postal Service in 2020, it has a permanent population of approximately 1279 people; during the summer vacation season, the population surges into the thousands.
 Corolla is home to the Currituck Beach Lighthouse, one of the seven North Carolina coastal lighthouses.

 Previously a quiet and little-known location, a development boom in the 1980s sparked growth in the area, and since then, Corolla has become a popular vacation destination.
 Resting between the Currituck Sound and the Atlantic Ocean, Corolla attracts mainly beach-goers, especially in the summer months.
 Corolla is home to numerous attractions such as the historic Whalehead Club, Currituck Beach Light, Center for Wildlife Education, and is known for its numerous locations for shopping, dining, and participating in water sports.

-Corolla is home to a herd of feral Banker horses.
+Corolla is home to a herd of feral Banker horses, which are direct descendants of Spanish mustangs brought in the 16th century.
 They are located on a 12,000-acre (49 km^{2}) animal sanctuary situated north of the populated areas of Corolla.
 Over fifty thousand people come to see these wild horses every week in the summer months.